-Today we’re taking a trip back to Saxon-Switzerland National Park a.k.a Sächsische Schweiz.
+Today we're taking a trip back to Saxon-Switzerland National Park a.k.a Sächsische Schweiz.
 One of the most beautiful parts of Germany which also borders the Czech Republic.
 We were lucky enough to visit there in the summer during our Europe road-trip and it truly took our breath away.
-Even my boyfriend, who has grown up in Germany, was shocked that he never realised what amazing natural beauty his country had to offer.
+Even those who have grown up in Germany, are shocked to discover what amazing natural beauty this country hads to offer.
 Ever since I first came across pictures of the park, I was determined to make it there and to explore the incredible structures high up in the mountains, and to hike the forests.

 Getting to the park